-This is documentation of a single day performance piece undertaken to promote a larger conceptual art project: “Project Job Creation.”
+This is documentation of a single day performance piece undertaken (11.20.2012) to promote a larger conceptual art project: “Project Job Creation” (which is still a cool art idea but it ultimately went nowhere).
 The idea to wear my art into art museums was born years ago – “If getting my working into a national museum is so important to me,” I once thought, “why not just strap my art onto my back and wear it into the museum?”

 The world is filled with artists trying to get recognized.
 I am one of those artists.
 On November 20th I wore my art into Chicago’s Museum of Contemporary Art and Chicago’s Art Institute during a single day.
 I got recognized.

 I had only a single aluminum piece in my studio, so it’s what I wore.
 It’s called study of frank’s eaves #1 – a 35mm photographic tessellation born of the great southern prow on Frank Lloyd Wright’s Bradley House in Kankakee, Illinois – unintentionally art-deco.

 We drove to Chicago and parked in the garage attached to the Museum of Contemporary Art.